severalnines/docs/user-guide/dashboard.rst

 	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the MongoDB in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

 * **Deploy**
-	- Start the MongoDB Sharded Cluster deployment.
+	- Starts the MongoDB Sharded Cluster deployment.

 Import Existing Server/Database Cluster